St. Anthony Variations – Brahms

 Homage to Haydn!

 Like most composers of the Romantic period, the great Johannes Brahms was aware of his debt to the work of his predecessors, including Josef Haydn.
-In this concert, HCO explore the connection between the two.
+In this concert, the HCO explores the connection between the two.

 The concert opens with the Variations on the St Anthony Chorale by Brahms, which is based on a tune which Brahms believed was by Josef Haydn.
 Researchers have since concluded that Haydn was most likely not the composer of the tune and its origin remains a musical mystery!